 No pile-driving, sheet-piling, vibro-piling, hammer-piling is permitted within 30m of a gas main, except with specific prior written consent from Engineering Services.
-It should be noted that contiguous piling is a preferred method of retaining, subject to assessment by Engineering Services.
+It should be noted that contiguous piling is a preferred method of retaining, subject to assessment by Engineering Services and may require vibration monitoring and reporting.